emileae/turbulentflux/content/case.md

       production facility limitations and increase production output.
 This will avoid uneccessary production choke backs or shut-ins from severe instabilities.
-  - title: Use of API
-    body: The Turbulent Flux API is very powerful as it enables our transient multiphase simulator to be consumed by 3rd party applications.
-We have developed a rich REST API that gives the 3rd party full flexibility.
-Our partner Cognite AS is actively using our API to develop their own innovative applications that will benefit from the Turbulent Flux technology.
   - title: Wax Monitoring
     body: Turbulent Flux Wax Monitoring provides a real time wax deposition product.
 The product is developed in partnership with Petronas based on